 How Your Enrollment Status Affects Your Student Financial Aid

-UTB and TSC students are initially offered financial aid for enrollment at fulltime status.
-Before disbursing awards, and at the end of the official record date, the Financial Aid Office recalculates the cost of attendance and award amount(s) for students enrolling at other than fulltime status.
+Students are initially offered financial aid for enrollment at fulltime status.
+Before disbursing awards, and at the end of the official record date, Financial Aid recalculates the cost of attendance and award amount(s) for students enrolling at other than fulltime status.

-If the financial aid eligibility is increased and a credit remains after the revised tuition and fees are determined, the available balance will be promptly mailed to the student by the Accounting and Finance Office.
-If the financial aid package is reduced and an account balance remains after the Accounting and Finance Office recalculates tuition and fees, the student is responsible for promptly paying this amount in full.
-(Review the refund policy and the tuition and fees information published in the UTB and TSC Course Schedule.)
+If the financial aid eligibility is increased and a credit remains after the revised tuition and fees are determined, the available balance will be promptly mailed to the student by Accounting and Finance.
+If the financial aid package is reduced and an account balance remains after Accounting and Finance re-calculates tuition and fees, the student is responsible for promptly paying this amount in full.
+(Review the refund policy and the tuition and fees information published in the Course Schedule.)

-In general, students dropping below half-time status on or before the official record date are ineligible for most forms of financial aid; and, similar to students completely withdrawing from UTB and TSC, may be required to repay awards and/or tuition balances, as per the Title IV Returns policy.
+In general, students dropping below half-time status on or before the official record date are ineligible for most forms of financial aid; and, similar to students completely withdrawing from the university, may be required to repay awards and/or tuition balances, as per the Title IV Returns policy.